National Defense Transportation Day; 60th APS and 821st CRG Remembrance Run

-In honor of National Defense Transportation Week, Port Dawgs from the 60th Aerial Port Squadron and 821st Contingency Response Group assembled for a two-mile run May 21, 2021, Travis Air Force Base, California, in remembrance of fallen teammates in the career field.
+Airmen from the 60th Aerial Port Squadron and 821st Contingency Response Group bow their heads during an invocation before the Annual Port Dawg Memorial Run May 21, 2021, at Travis Air Force Base, California.
+In honor of National Defense Transportation Week, Port Dawgs from the 60th APS and 821st CRG assembled for a two-mile run in remembrance of fallen teammates in their career field.
+(U.S. Air Force Photo by Chustine Minoda)

-“We are running for all of the Port Dawgs that cannot be here today; 59 Port Dawgs have emblazoned your shirts since this memorial tradition began in 2013,” said Lt.
-Col. Chad Wharton, 60th APS commander, to a crowd at the event.
-“This year, 12 Port Dawgs were added to the list of the fallen.
-Look at the shirt in front of you — you wear their names; you honor them and do their work because they can't be here themselves.”

 |Date Taken: